Link your Gmail, Google Calendar, and Google Contacts to SwarmMarshal

 Your data, your project, your keys

-feature behind that process we let you create a personal Google Cloud project.
+the feature behind that process we let you create a personal Google Cloud project.
 Your OAuth tokens

 SwarmMarshal has no involvement in the transfer.